bryanlai00/mks66-final/README.md

 Throughout this project, I would like to make changes to some of the pre-existing features of MDL.
 Once this is completed, I hope to add new features as well to the engine.
 Here is a tentative list.

 # Current Version:
-* Cone shape was added.
+* Cone shape was added!
-* Mesh for objects is currently in progress.
+* Mesh for objects has been added. (e.g. mesh skyscraper) where skyscraper.obj exists in obj/

 # Tentative Plan (Not all features were added.)